 Also, sometimes seasoned respiratory therapists tend to be stuck in their old ways and are resistant to change.

 You can use this to your advantage by being open to doing things exactly how the hospital wants them done.
 By being new, you are essentially like a ball of clay that they can mold into their ideal respiratory therapist.

 7. Follow up After Your Interview

-You’ve finished your job interview.
-You blew them away and knocked it out of the park.
-Now’s not the time to just sit and wait.
-It’s your responsibility to follow up with your interviewees.
+You blew them away during your job interview, and you knocked it out of the park.
+Now’s not the time to sit back and wait for them to call you with an offer.

 It is your responsibility to follow up after the interview to show that you’re still interested in the position.
 A simple phone call or email will do.
 Just be sure not to be too pushy or annoying.

 It’s also a good idea to send a handwritten thank-you note to the hiring manager expressing gratitude for their time and the opportunity to interview for the position.

 This will help you stand out from the other candidates and shows that you are serious about the position.